MicrosoftDocs/win32/desktop-src/WEC/setting-up-a-source-initiated-subscription.md

     - The Event Collector validates the client certificate chain and revocations status
     - If the above steps succeeds the authentication is completed.

+> [!NOTE]
-You may get an Access denied error complaining about the authentication method, this could be misleading.
-Check the CAPI log on the Event Collector for troubleshooting.
+> You might get an Access denied error complaining about the authentication method, which could be misleading.
+To troubleshoot, check the CAPI log on the Event Collector.

-You can list the configured certmapping entries with the command:
+4. List the configured certmapping entries with the command:
   **winrm enum winrm/config/service/certmapping**

 ### Event subscription configuration